jpdias/node-red-contrib-self-healing/README.md

 ![Logo](https://i.imgur.com/AynqSQm.png)

 ## node-red-contrib-self-healing

 ### **!Under Active Development!**

 A collection of nodes for making Node-RED more resilient by adding self-healing capabilities.
+This project is at an early development stage.

 This work is part of an on-going PhD thesis in Software Engineering and Internet-of-Things at the Faculty of Engineering, University of Porto (FEUP).
 Work supervised by Prof. [Hugo Sereno Ferreia](http://hugosereno.eu/) and Prof. [João Pascoal Faria](https://sigarra.up.pt/feup/en/FUNC_GERAL.FORMVIEW?P_CODIGO=210006).
 With collaboration of Prof. [André Restivo](https://web.fe.up.pt/~arestivo/page/).